Indonesia national football team: 1938–1945: Asia's first FIFA World Cup participant

 Dutch East Indies made its FIFA World Cup debut during the 1938 edition in France.
 The team advanced to the final round without playing any qualifying matches.
 Japan, who were drawn in Group 12 of the qualifying round with the Dutch East Indies, decided to withdraw from the competition.
 The Dutch East Indies were then ordered by FIFA to carry out a play-off match against one of the Group 11 participants, the United States.
 The match was scheduled to be played on 29 May 1938, but never took place after the United States also decided to withdraw from the competition.
-This allowed the Dutch East Indies to advance to the final round as the Asia's first World Cup participant.
+This allowed the Dutch East Indies to advance to the final round as Asia's first World Cup participant.

 In the final round, the Dutch East Indies were coached by Johan Mastenbroek who also served as chairman of the Dutch East Indies Football Association (NIVU).
 The team consisted of 17 players and was captained by a local Indonesian, Achmad Nawir.
 In the competition which still used the knockout format, the Dutch East Indies were eliminated in the first round when they were defeated by Hungary 0–6.
 This match took place on 5 June 1938 at the Stade Municipal, Reims.
 At the end of the competition, Hungary who had previously eliminated the Dutch East Indies, became the runner-up of the competition after being defeated by Italy 2–4 in the final.
-To this day, the Dutch East Indies have been the only team representing a colony, before becoming an independent nation, to have qualified for a FIFA World Cup.
+Before Curaçao in 2026, the Dutch East Indies had been the only team to have qualified for a FIFA World Cup before becoming an independent nation.